 |Hispanic or Latino||478|

-Americans aren’t the only ones with an interest in Health Information/Medical Records Technology/Technician.
+Students from other countries are interested in Health Information/Medical Records Technology/Technician, too.
 About 1.0% of those with this major are international students.

 How Much Do Medical Records Technician Majors Make?